 Before you embark on a walking safari, we will brief you on the dos and don’ts.
 Please adhere to the instructions at all times.
 This is one of the best ways to experience nature up close and you will be sure to have an unforgettable time.
 During this walk, please follow the instructions of your guide at all times for your own safety.

 Please do not leave the vehicle without the guides’ knowledge, and stay in the vehicle at all times unless advised otherwise.
 For your own safety, do not hang your hand outside the window during the game drive.

-There are no reported cases of ebola in Kenya and travel is proceeding normally.
+There are no reported cases of Ebola in Kenya and travel is proceeding normally.
 Guests are proceeding with their safaris as planned and life goes on as usual in the Maasai Mara.
 East Africa and Kenya are further from the affected area than Europe.
-There are fewer direct flights from affected area to East Africa than to destinations in Europe.
+There are fewer direct flights from the affected area to East Africa than to destinations in Europe.

 For more information about the matter, we refer visitors to the WHO

 For more information about general travel advice to Kenya in English & Norwegian

 For any concerns about traveling to Kenya, please contact Basecamp Explorer on firstname.lastname@example.org or call +254 733 333 909.